5 ways to scale and monetize payments

 Considerations: Who owns the merchants?
 Can customers and data be moved off the platform?
 Is the pricing model transparent?
 Does it allow the platform to set merchant pricing?

 What to look for: Successful platforms deserve simplicity and transparency from a payments partner.
-A client-friendly provider offers clear contract terms featuring no minimums or exclusivity requirements, eliminating contract negotiations’ hassles.
+A client-friendly provider offers clear contract terms and doesn’t require exclusivity.
 Look for published, volume-based Interchange Plus pricing (make sure you understand the details of “plus”) that adjusts as you scale so you can earn more money.
 Finally, your customers and your data belong to you, so make sure both are portable if you decide to switch providers.

 Developer experience